henrysky/astroNN/docs/source/tools_apogee.rst

    # original_spectra can be multiple spectra at a time
    gap_deleted_spectra = gap_delete(original_spectra, dr=14)

-Split APOGEE spectra into three detectors
+Split APOGEE Spectra into Three Detectors
 ------------------------------------------

 You can split APOGEE spectra into three detectors by